Tinymist Typst VS Code Extension

 A VS Code or VS Codium extension for Typst.
 You can find the extension on:

-- Stable versions available at Open VSX.
+- Stable and pre-release versions available at Visual Studio Marketplace and Open VSX.

 See Tinymist Features for a list of features.